airgedon/K8S/GKE/README.md

 ---

-> Connect to the cluster that have already created in gcp
+> Connect to the cluster that have already been created in cloud
 ```
 gcloud container clusters get-credentials cluster-1 --zone europe-north1-c --project eco-spirit-380605
 ```